-- By observing children and communicating with staff throughout the day to check for signs of illness including COVID -19 and report it to Supervisor who in turn communicates with the parent.
+- By observing children and communicating with staff throughout the day to check for signs of illness and report it to Supervisor who in turn communicates with the parent.
 Children or staff who become ill while attending the daycare must return home as soon as possible.
-The Supervisor initiates the Centre's Illness Management Policy - Educators follow the health and safety guidelines set out by the Ministry of Education and Peel Public Health and Peel Children Services.
+The Supervisor initiates the Centre's Illness Management Policy - Educators follow the health and safety guidelines set out by Ministry of Education, Ontario Public Health and Peel Public Health - Staff and children wash their hands throughout the day following hand washing policy. - Educators sit with the children and encourage children to try new foods. - Well organized materials easily available to children and cleaned and disinfected frequently.

-- · Staff and children wash their hands throughout the day following hand washing policy. - Educators sit with the children and encourage children to try new foods. - Well organized materials easily available to children and cleaned and disinfected after each usage. - Educators follow child's interest and provide materials and activities that enhance all round development.
-All materials used are easily washable and sanitized after every use. - Throughout the day every Educator ensures that the environment is safe for children and family and follow physical distancing. - We promote nutrition by ensuring the meals follow Canada Food Guidelines and being mindful and inclusive of children's individual meal requirements (i.e. allergies, food restrictions, etc.) - Daily Active screening for COVID-19 of all staff and children before entering the daycare.
-Entry will be denied to anyone who does not meet the daily active screening criteria.
+- Educators follow child's interest and provide materials and activities that enhance all round development.
+Most materials used are easily washable and sanitized regularly. - Throughout the day every Educator ensures that the environment is safe for children and families - We promote nutrition by ensuring the meals follow Canada Food Guidelines and being mindful and inclusive of children's individual meal requirements (i.e. allergies, food restrictions, etc.)

-We support positive and responsive interactions among children, parents, child care providers and staff by
+We support positive and responsive interactions among children, parents, child care providers and staff

 - Providing a warm environment for children, families and all staff to feel comfortable to share ideas, communicate any concerns and be sensitive to the needs of others.
-We connect with parents strengthening the relationships by phone or email.
-We give attention to those who need it by encouraging the child through communication and positive guidance maintaining physical distancing.
-If physical distancing cannot be maintained where a child needs support, then Personal Protective equipment is always being used ie: face shield and/or eye glass shield, surgical mask and follow hand wash etc. Children choose their own activities from their own area/space and we respond to their needs in a positive way.
+We connect with parents strengthening the relationships by phone or email or in person.
+We give attention to those who need it by encouraging the child through communication and positive guidance.
+Children choose their own activities from their own area/space and we respond to their needs in a positive way.
 Children and families can express themselves and we listen.
-We provide positive feedback and work together to provide the best care for children. - Virtual staff meetings occur regularly and we share information and discuss possibilities to provide children with deeper explorations.
+We provide positive feedback and work together to provide the best care for children. - Team meetings and staff meetings occur either on a bi-weekly or monthly basis and we share information and discuss possibilities to provide children with deeper explorations.
 We invite others perspectives in planning (children, parents, teachers etc.) to work towards the child's goal.
-Develop an environment where children feel safe and comfortable to share their thoughts and ideas. - Provide families with information on their children's daily routines, maintaining open communication to create an inclusive program between families and child care providers and done through email, virtual meetings, phone calls etc.
+Develop an environment where children feel safe and comfortable to share their thoughts and ideas. - Provide families with information on their children's daily routines, maintaining open communication to create an inclusive program between families and child care providers and done through email, virtual meetings, phone calls or in person meetings.

-We encourage the children to interact and communicate in a positive way and support their ability to self-regulate by:
+We encourage the children to interact and communicate in a positive way and support their ability to self-regulate

-- Positive interactions between children, parents and staff using phone calls, emails, one on one virtual meeting etc. - · For new parents, arranging virtual tours and telephone consultation sharing information about the program - Observing children, providing support when needed, guide them by talking to them and maintaining a physical distance of 2 meters as much as possible in their interactions and play. - Promoting problem solving where staff observe and watch and provide positive guidance and self-independence - We provide children with opportunities to self-regulate by encouraging them to eat independently when possible, dress and undress themselves.
+- Positive interactions between children, parents and staff using phone calls, emails, one on one meeting etc. - For new parents, arranging tours and telephone consultation sharing information about the program and scheduling visits that are convenient for parents and Supervisor - Observing children, providing support when needed, guide them by talking to them in their interactions and play. - · Promoting problem solving where staff observe and watch and provide positive guidance and self-independence - We provide children with opportunities to self-regulate by encouraging them to eat independently when possible, dress and undress themselves.
 At rest time, they choose to sleep or have a quiet rest.
 Once they can self-regulate their bodies, they can choose to go when they need to the washroom. - Educators are sensitive to child's needs and acknowledge their emotions eg: I see, It looks like.. - They are being encouraged to self-regulate their emotions by communicating with the peers and letting their peers know how they feel and resolve conflicts in a respectful way.

-We foster the children's exploration, play and inquiry by
+We foster the children's exploration, play and inquiry